teddymacn/lanyon/_posts/2016-1-21-integrate-prettyphoto-with-jekyll-picture-tag.md

   </script>
 ```

-Also, you need to add necessary css, js and image files to your jekyll repo.
+Also, we need to add necessary css, js and image files to the jekyll repo.
 All the files could be downloaded from the official [PrettyPhoto](http://www.no-margin-for-errors.com/projects/prettyphoto-jquery-lightbox-clone/#prettyPhoto) site.